Chevrolet Camaro: Racing

 Bob Jane won both the 1971 and 1972 Australian Touring Car Championships at the wheel of a Camaro.

-The Camaro was the official car of and used in the International Race of Champions starting in 1975 and lasting for 12 years until 1989.
-It was the first American car of the series succeeding the Porsche Carrera RSR.
+The Camaro was the official car used in the International Race of Champions starting in 1975 and continuing twelve years until 1989.
+It was the first American car of the series, succeeding the Porsche Carrera RSR.

-Camaros are a favorite in drag racing, having won many championships, and can be currently found in several series from the National Hot Rod Association, International Hot Rod Association, and United States Hot Rod Association.
+Camaros compete in drag racing, having won many championships, and can be currently found in several series from the National Hot Rod Association, International Hot Rod Association, and United States Hot Rod Association.
 Road racing Camaros can currently be found in the Sports Car Club of America's American Sedan series.
-They have also been the vehicle used in the Swedish Camaro Cup series since 1975.
+They have also been used in the Swedish Camaro Cup series since 1975.

 The Camaro was the Indianapolis 500 Pace Car in 1967, 1969, 1982, 1993, 2009, 2010, 2011, 2014, and 2016.
 The Camaro also paced races at Daytona, Watkins Glen, Mosport in Canada, and Charlotte Motor Speedway.

 The Camaro was also a regular in the IMSA GT Series.

 The fifth-generation Camaro took to the tracks in 2010 in the GT class of the Grand Am Road Racing Championship.
 Stevenson Motorsports announced that it was seeking to run a two-car team of Pratt & Miller built cars, based on the same spaceframe as the Pontiac GXP-R. The team also competed with Camaros in the Grand Sports class of the Grand-Am's Continental Tire Challenge.